martyLY/CoT2G-F/README.md

 ### Data pre-processing

-We use the public GISAID ptotein sequence data (download [here](https://gisaid.org)), alternatively, if you only want to inference mutations of a small part of the spike ptotein sequence and do not want to download such a large amount of GISAID data, we also provide some example data in the directory `./data/input`  for your reference and preparation.
+We use the public GISAID ptotein sequence dataset (download [here](https://gisaid.org)), alternatively, if you only want to inference mutations of a small part of the spike ptotein sequence and do not want to download such a large amount of GISAID data, we also provide some example data in the directory `./data/input`  for your reference and preparation.

 You need to prepare a `spike.fasta` file, where you want to inference the future mutations of these protein sequences, then if you choose the **Vallina Transformer** method, execute the followed script, your data preprocessing results are placed in `s-input-filename`.